 All right, great.
 Let's wrap up for today.

 I think you guys were asking really in depth questions.
 A lot of them I haven't heard before.
 So really, really good job.
 Thank you guys for that.
 Awesome.
 So hope you guys enjoyed your weekend.
 Hopefully you guys enjoyed this livestream.
 I'll see you guys next time.
 And love you guys game.
 Alright, take care now.

 Graduate College: Boston University School of Medicine

-Work Experience: I've been working at CollegeVine for 3 years mentoring students through BS/MD and undergraduate admissions.
-I am currently a medical student and have done research at Boston Medical Center, Dana-Farber, and the Brigham and Women's Hospital.
+Work Experience: I've been working at CollegeVine for 6 years mentoring students through BS/MD and undergraduate admissions.
+I have held many roles on the advising and livestream teams.
+I am currently a medical student at Boston University and actively pursuing research at Boston University, Mass General Brigham and the Broad Institute.